Skip to content

 Cost – compared to cross-sectional studies, longitudinal studies are typically substantially more expensive to execute, as they require maintained effort over a long period of time.

 Slow – given the nature of a longitudinal study, it takes a lot longer to pull off than a cross-sectional study.
 This can be months, years or even decades.
-This makes them impractical for many types of research, especially dissertations and theses at Honours and Masters levels (where students have a predetermined timeline for their research)
+This makes them impractical for many types of research, especially dissertations and theses at Honors and Masters levels (where students have a predetermined timeline for their research)

 Drop out – because longitudinal studies often take place over many years, there is a very real risk that respondents drop out over the length of the study.
 This can happen for any number of reasons (for examples, people relocating, starting a family, a new job, etc) and can have a very detrimental effect on the study.